What’s the bigger problem here? Panic, pandemic, stock market crash, economic slowdown, fear of large-scale retrenchments or lack of independence?

 What are you good at?
 What are you passionate about?
 What are you willing to learn?
 What would you love to do?
-What are the skills you lack that’s slowing you down?
+What are the skills you lack that are slowing you down?

 Bridge your skills gap that stops you from the next move (or next level)

 Hunt for better opportunities: Reframe your thoughts to remember that there is someone out there looking for the services and competencies of someone like you.
 It could be within your organization or outside your organization or in the organization you plan to build.
 Do yourself a favor by preparing yourself to be ready by investing in your development, and bridging your skills gaps.
 Self-education is the best education because you can choose what you should learn, how you will learn, and how deep you want to go.
-The learning should never stop and put your prior experience to good use!
+Learning should never stop.
+Put your prior experience to good use!

 It’s time to take charge of your destiny.